puppetlabs/puppet-docs/source/puppet/4.5/reference/environments_assigning.markdown

 If the environment key isn't set in the ENC's YAML output, the Puppet master will just use the environment requested by the agent.

-## Assigning Environments Via the Agent's Config File
+## Assigning environments via the agent's config file

 In [puppet.conf][] on each agent node, you can set [the `environment` setting][env_setting] in either the `agent` or `main` config section.
 When that node requests a catalog from the Puppet master, it will request that environment.

 If you are using an ENC and it specifies an environment for that node, it will override whatever is in the config file.

-## Non-Existant Environments
+## Non-existant environments

 Nodes **can't** be assigned to unconfigured environments.
 If a node is assigned to an environment which doesn't exist --- that is, there is no directory of that name in any of the `environmentpath` directories --- the Puppet master will fail compilation of its catalog.